Alkenso/execq/README.md

             std::cout << "Stream has been canceled.
 Skipping...";
             return;
         }

         static std::atomic_int s_someObject { 0 };

         const int nextObject = s_someObject++;

         std::cout << "Processing object: " << nextObject << '\n';
     }

+    int main(void)
+    {
         execq::ExecutionPool pool;

         std::unique_ptr<execq::IExecutionStream> stream = pool.createExecutionStream(&ProcessNextObject);

         stream->start();

         // wait until some objects are processed.
 Only for example purposes. sleep(5);

+        // Only for example purposes.
+Usually here (if in 'main') could be RunLoop/EventLoop.
+        // Wait until some objects are processed. sleep(5);

+        return 0;
+    }

 #### Design principles
 Consider to use single ExecutionPool object (across whole application) with multiple queues and streams.
-Combine queues and streams for free to achive your goals Be free to assign tasks to queue or operate stream even from the inside of it's callback.
+Combine queues and streams for free to achieve your goals Be free to assign tasks to queue or operate stream even from the inside of it's callback.

 #### Tech. details